Marco Estrada (baseball): Scouting report

 Estrada throws a four-seam fastball with an average velocity of 86–91 MPH, a curveball averaging 76–79 MPH and an 85–87 MPH cutter.
 His best pitch is his changeup, which he throws averaging 76–77 MPH with considerable downward movement.
 His 2011 season with the Brewers is considered his breakout season, due in large part to much better command of his pitches.
 His 2.8 BB/9 in 2011 was a vast improvement over his previous three seasons in the majors, and has been kept under 3 in each season that has followed.

 Personal life

-Estrada and his high school sweetheart, Janai Paula, eloped in Las Vegas in 2006 had a wedding ceremony in 2010.
+Estrada and his high school sweetheart, Janai Paula, eloped in Las Vegas in 2006 had a wedding ceremony in 2008.
 The couple have a son and a daughter.
-They reside in Phoenix, Arizona, with Estrada's mother also living with them.
+They reside in Phoenix, Arizona.